spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   with the options above [band, channel, grating, filter] to fully control the type of IFU cubes to make.

-  - ``output_type = band`` is the default mode for calspec3 and creates IFU cubes containing only one band (channel/sub-channel for MIRI or grating/filter combination for NIRSpec).
+  - ``output_type = band`` creates IFU cubes containing only one band (channel/sub-channel for MIRI or grating/filter combination for NIRSpec).

   - ``output_type = channel`` creates a single IFU cube from each unique channel of MIRI data (or just those channels set by the 'channel' option).
+The is the default mode for the calspec3 pipeline for MIRI data.

   - ``output_type = grating`` combines all the gratings in the NIRSpec data or set by the grating option into a single IFU cube.
+The is the default mode for the calspec3 pipeline for NIRSpec data.

   - ``output_type = multi`` combines data  into a single "uber" IFU cube, this the default mode for calspec2.
 If in addition, channel, band, grating, or filter are also set, then only the data set by those